JozzefBar/BoardChamp-app/README.md

 ## 🐞 To-Do / Known Issues

-- [ ] Fix the bug during the editing time on session - duration past midnight is calculated wrong
+- [x] Fix the bug during the editing time on session - duration past midnight is calculated wrong
-- [ ] Possibility to edit player's name, score and position
+- [x] Possibility to edit player's name, score and position - *(name cannot be changed)*
 - [ ] Better banner and visuals - *not that important*
 - [ ] Performance is not tested with a large number of game cards/sessions in history etc.
 - [ ] Improve visuals - *not that important*